calkit/calkit/docs/tutorials/procedures.md

 While we wait, we'll see a countdown timer, then once time is up, we'll be prompted to complete the next step.

+The second step (numbered as step 1, since we're zero-indexed) defines an input called `temperature`.
+The user will be prompted to enter a value, and in this case it will need to be a valid `float`.

 ![Running the procedure](img/run-proc.png)

 ## Logging